 Blogging is more than just journaling your life.
 Personal diaries don’t gain much readership anymore.
 No one’s curious about it unless you’re a celebrity.
 What bloggers do to gain traffic is to write about topics people search about.

-If you really want to earn money from a blog, then you must at least have this basic knowledge and skills that will draw readers:
+If you really want to earn money from a blog, then you must at least have the basic knowledge and skills that will draw readers:

 - Topic Analysis (What should I write about?)